As marketers, we all want to answer these questions with confidence:

 - Campaign Performance Report: how many MQLs came directly from that tradeshow?

 - Campaign Influence Report: how many opps were influenced by that tradeshow?

-Step 2: Gather the data you need for attribution
+Step 2: Create the data you need for attribution

 You feed the attribution model with a specific kind of data.
-Yes, it’s time to get serious about UTM codes.
+Yes, we’re talking about UTM codes.

 So, hard question time: Whose job is it to create and use UTMs?
 Do they know what they’re doing?
 Does their boss?